-(a) All employee travel on Commission business beyond an employee's normal working hours shall be reimbursed in cash at the rate of time and one-half.
-This includes all travel from point to point, including travel delays incurred due to factors outside the employee's control, but not for meal breaks, lodging time or time spent other than travelling.

-(b) Travel time shall be compensated in cash.
-Staff requests for time off in lieu of cash payments will be granted where staff availability, workload and other operational considerations permit.
+- (a) An employee on travel status shall be reimbursed in hours/days off in lieu of all time beyond their normal working hours spent travelling on commission business from point to point, including travel delays incurred due to factors outside the employee's control, but not for meal breaks, lodging time, or time spent other than travelling. - (b) Travel time shall be compensated in cash.
+Staff requests for time off in lieu of cash payments will be granted where staff availability, workload and other operational considerations permit. - (c) An employee who incurs overtime while travelling on Commission business, but not on travel status, shall be paid at the applicable overtime rates, pursuant to Clause 12.3 beyond their normal working hours.